 - Students receive outstanding personal attention.

-- Highest graduation and retention rate of all Minnesota public two-year colleges.
+- Highest graduation rate of all Minnesota public two-year colleges.

 Associate in Science, Associate in Arts, and many of the Associate in Applied Science degrees transfer toward completion of bachelor’s degrees at many universities.

 Student enrollment and demographics